janpolowinski/dswarm-temporary-docu/Server Install.md

 ### **14**. build neo4j extension
 Add our [Nexus server](http://nexus.slub-dresden.de:8081/nexus) to your maven settings.xml.
 The file should be located in the folder "~/.m2".
-If the file doesn't exist create it simply using this [template](templates/settings.xml).
+If the file doesn't exist, create it simply using this [template](templates/settings.xml).

 ```
 pushd dmp-graph